-Emily is a harpist, vocalist, violinist and loop artist based in Launceston, Tasmania.
+Emily is a harpist, vocalist, violinist and electronic loop artist based in Launceston, Tasmania.

 Emily is passionate about performance and the harp lends itself to this with its dramatic appearance and magical sound.

 Emily’s passion lies in creating contemporary arrangements, original compositions, improvisations and experimentation with percussion, electronic effects and looping.
 She also plays a wide range of musical genres including folk, jazz, blues & classical.

 Emily relishes any opportunity to depart from the type of music audiences expect to hear from a harp.
 With the use of her loopstation, Emily is able to combine harp, vocals, violin, percussion and pedal effects into her solo performance creating a complex, multi-layered sound.
 She is also able to present the harp as a solo acoustic instrument for a traditional sound when the occasion requires it.
 Emily will work professionally with you to provide the right style of performance to suit your needs.

 Emily is a versatile performer, with experience in numerous solo and collaborative performance contexts.
 Emily has performed at MONA FOMA (2022, 2021, 2020 & 2019), Dark Mofo (2021, 2019, 2018, 2017 & 2016), Ten Days on the Island (2021), FARO Music Cluster @ MONA (2020 – 2021), MOFO Sessions (2019 & 2018), Music @ MONA (2018 – present), Beaker Street Science Festival (2021, 2020 & 2019), Taste of Tasmania (2020 & 2019), ECHO Festival (2022 & 2019), Junction Arts Festival (2021, 2020, 2019, 2017 & 2016) along with multiple live radio broadcasts with ABC radio.
 Emily has contributed as a sessional recording artist for Holy Holy and Jack McLaine.